 If not provided, Operators can send funds to any address.

-Allows defining request approvers and up to three different rounds of approval before a transaction is broadcasted to the network.
+Allows defining the approvers of a transaction request and up to three different rounds of approvals before a transaction is broadcasted to the network.

 You create the HeyBitcoin account with two rules.

 - Rule 1 for transactions between BTC 0 and BTC 20 Operators of the APAC Ops group are allowed to send funds to any addresses and you apply a 3-step approval workflow where a total of 5 Operators are required to approve.

 - Rule 2 for transactions between BTC 20 and BTC 50, you allow Operators to send funds to addresses listed in the APAC Ops whitelist only, and you apply a two-step approval workflow where a total of 5 Operators are required to approve.

 How are account rules applied?

 Transaction rules are applied sequentially.
 In other words, you must arrange them in the order you want them to be executed.
 This is particularly important as the first matching rule will always be selected.
 If the first rule isn't applicable, the next rules are checked until the first valid rule is found.